What personal information do we collect from the people that visit our website or landing pages?

 - To allow us to better service you in responding to your customer service requests

-- To send periodic emails regarding our products and services
+- To send periodic emails regarding company news, our products and services

 - To follow up with you after correspondence (email or phone inquiries).